Aperture-Diversion/Rasbot/README.md

 * If you include the keywords "how", "are" and "you" in your tweet, he will tell you how he's feeling at the moment.

-* All tweets directed at and containing @RPi2Bot will get retweeted.
+* All tweets directed at and containing @RPi2Bot will get retweeted - with the exception of hugs and "how are you".

+* Need a hug?
+When writing Rasbot a message containing "!hug", you'll get a hug! :)

 ---